meleu/tdd-ruby/hello-world.md

 #### The actual test method

-This is the method where we actually test our hello method:
+This is the method where we actually test the `#hello` method:

 ```ruby
 def test_say_hello_world